LordKriegan/timetracker/README.md

 API:

     POST: "/api/parsexlsx?sheet=SHEETNUM"
         To parse an xlsx file, make a post request to this url with the file in the body and the sheet number to parse. default sheet number is 1.

-To test server only: npm run startServerOnly
-    go to localhost:3001 and either click on the green box or drag an xlsx file into it and hit submit, check console for response. to test full-stack: npm start